tloeber/MLOps-best-practices/data-infrastructure/readme.md

     lock in
     (even if you use Databricks' commercial offering, the delta format is open source); lower costs.
-- Like for machine learning, it usually makes sense to leverage the benefits of ***managed* offerings** - at the moment probably Databricks, together with more specialized providers.
+- Like for machine learning, it usually makes sense to leverage the benefits of ***managed* offerings** - at the moment probably Databricks (potentially in combination with some more specialized providers).
 Managing infrastructure is undifferentiated heavy lifting, which - in the era of the cloud - is more efficiently provided by specialized companies that can leverage economies of scale.